+Job title MSc Course Administrator

-Job title Graduate Studies Assistant Division Mathematical, Physical and Life Sciences Department Mathematical Institute Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
-Grade and salary Grade 5: £28,759 - £33,966 per annum Hours Full time Contract type Permanent Reporting to Deputy Head of Academic Administration Vacancy reference 168367 Additional information This post is subject to a 12-month probationary period.
+Division Mathematical, Physical and Life Sciences

+Department Mathematical Institute

+Location Andrew Wiles Building, Radcliffe Observatory Quarter, Woodstock Road, Oxford, OX2 6GG.
+The department are open to a hybrid working arrangement.

+Grade and salary Grade 5: £28,759 - £33,966 per annum

+Hours Full time

+Contract type Permanent

+Reporting to Graduate Studies Officer

+Vacancy reference 173601

+Additional information This is a full-time position that cannot be held concurrently with any other substantive post without the explicit permission of the Head of Department.
+This role is subject to a 12 month probation period.